oumniachiouikh/Cardioguard_ai/README.md

 - Mistral LLM
 - Streamlit

-## Contributions
-Oumnia Chiouikh
-- Design and implementation of the multi-agent architecture (LangChain orchestrator)
-- Development of the XGBoost predictive model
-- Integration of SHAP explainability and patient clustering
-- Implementation of the Streamlit dashboard
-- System integration and end-to-end pipeline

-Cynthia Ayetolou
-- Development of the RAG pipeline (FAISS + embeddings)
-- Integration of the Mistral LLM for medical question answering
-- Implementation of personalised lifestyle recommendation generation
-- Construction and structuring of the medical knowledge base
-- Contribution to testing and system validation

 ## Disclaimer
 This project is intended for educational and research purposes only.
 It is not a medical diagnosis tool.

-## Authors

-Oumnia Chiouikh,
-Cynthia Ayetolou

 M1 IoT — Université Marie et Louis Pasteur
 2025–2026